chaithanya-varshu/Salary_Prediction/README.md

 # Salary Prediction - Based on Census Data
  Predict whether income exceeds 50k per year based on census data
 <h3>Description</h3>
 We are using Census dataset here with almost 50000 instances and 14 features.
 It contains categorical and numeric type of values for differnt features.
 It also has missing values.
-To see full description of dataset please use below link <a href="http://archive.ics.uci.edu/ml/datasets/Adult"> Dataset Link </a> .
+To see full description of dataset please use <a href="http://archive.ics.uci.edu/ml/datasets/Adult"> Dataset Link </a> .
 We are going to do all our analysis in python like observing the data, cleaning the data, transforming the data and finally training the data.
 <br>
 <h3>Requirements</h3>